Affiliate link disclosure:

 Preah Ang Thom and the Reclining Buddha

 Built on a massive sandstone rock is the 16th Century Preah Ang Thom Monastery.
 This houses a huge gold reclining Buddha, again, carved out of sandstone.
 The monastery is reached via a flight of stone steps.
 The approach is lined with stalls selling offerings, such as flowers, fruit, fake 100 riel notes, and incense sticks.
-There is also a good selection of food and drink stalls, the smell of BBQ meat wafting past is enough to tempt anyone.
+There is also a good selection of food and drink stalls, the smell of BBQ meat wafting past is enough to tempt any meat eater.

 Either side of the steps are carvings of animals.
 These include a lion, a dragon, Garuda (a mythical bird-like creature), a tiger, and also snakes which form the railings leading up the hill.
 Several children and beggars perch on the steps and the heavy scent of burning incense hangs in the air.